Hiroshi Senju: Biography

 Hiroshi Senju was born in Tokyo.
-He has one brother, composer Akira Senju, and one sister, violinist Mariko Senjyu.
+He has one brother, composer Akira Senju, and one sister, violinist Mariko Senju.
 He completed the BFA, Tokyo University of the Arts in 1982.
 He completed the MFA program in Fine Arts at Tokyo University of the Arts in 1984.
 He completed the doctoral course at Tokyo University of the Arts in 1987.
 His graduation work was purchased by The University of Tokyo.
 The End of Dream, solo exhibition, Manly Art Gallery & Museum, Sydney, Australia was held in 1989.
+He is the father of artificial intelligence entrepreneur Hikari Senju.

 His success largely came about in the 1990s in response to his gigantic waterfall paintings.
 These paintings are often hung in corporate and public buildings, and Senju has been said to be one of a few artists today whose work is recognized by the general public.

 One of Senju’s waterfalls was the first painting by an Asian artist to be awarded an Honorable Mention at the Venice Biennale in 1995.

 These waterfall paintings often focus at the base of the waterfall where the falls crash into the pool below, usually cropping out the top of the falls.
 As a painter he primarily uses traditional Japanese painting techniques; employing pigments derived from natural materials and applying them to a specially designed mulberry paper base.
 In contrast to the norm of displaying such works in a dimly lit, tatami matted room, Hiroshi prefers his paintings to be viewed under natural light.

 He was elected as a member of the Japan Art Academy in 2022.

 Works

 Venice Biennale in 1995

 In 1995, at the 46th Venice Biennale celebrating its centennial year, Senju, who represented Japan, exhibited a huge waterfall mural in Japan Pavilion, measuring 3.4 meters high and 14 meters wide.
 Senju titled the work “THE FALL”, which implied the fall of man, in Christian theology, God expelling Adam and Eve from the Garden.

 During the installation process, a welding contractor accidentally dropped scorching coal tar on his painting.
-Senju, watching the incident happened, immediately rushed for it and removed the coal tar by his bare hand.
+Senju, watching the incident happened, immediately rushed for it and removed the coal tar with his bare hand.
 He had to go to emergency hospital with his left hand got burned.
 The only consolation was that Senju’s dominant hand was uninjured, being able to repair the damage by the opening of Biennale.

 Senju’s waterfall was the first painting by an Asian artist to be awarded the Honorable Mention, for having “expressed the meditative world of nature and the fluctuations of Japan’s traditional culture.”

 The Japan Hall commissioner was Junji Ito and the other exhibition artists were Yoichiro Kawaguchi, Zaigin Sai, and Katsuhiko Hibino.
 The site organizer was Kengo Kuma.